-Rapid ViscoTM Analyser apparatus, including one use RVA cups and paddles, as supplied by the manufacturer.
+Rapid $Visco^{TM}$ Analyser apparatus, including one use RVA cups and paddles, as supplied by the manufacturer.

 Sample Mill.
-Must produce meal with particle size distribution as follows; $<500\mu$ m, 0-10%; >210 but $<500\mu$ m, 25-40%; $<210\mu$ m, 75-50%.
-The recommended instrument is the Perten 3100 Mill with 0.8mm sieve.
+Must produce meal with particle size distribution as follows; $<500\mu m$, 0-10%; >210 but $<500\mu m$, 25-40%; $<210\mu m$, 75-50%.
+The recommended instrument has a 0.8mm sieve.

-Automatic Pipette should be capable of delivering $25 \pm 0.3$ ml.
+Automatic Pipette should be capable of delivering 25 ± 0.3 ml.

 - Start the RVA instrument by following the manufacturer's instructions.
 Ensure the instrument has reached full operating temperature before being used. - Grind a minimum 300g sample of whole grain using the designated mill.
-Sample to be "as is". - NOTE: the RVA will read "\\\" until it reaches the measuring temperature. - Measure 25.0 +/- 0.1 ml water (distilled or deionised) from the dispensette into a new canister. - Accurately weigh 4.00g (+/- 0.01g) of ground grain into a weighing vessel. - Transfer the entire weighed sample onto the water surface in the canister (not the other way around).
+Sample to be "as is". - NOTE: the RVA will read "" until it reaches the measuring temperature. - Measure 25.0 +/- 0.1 ml water (distilled or deionised) from the dispensette into a new canister. - Accurately weigh 4.00g (+/- 0.01g) of ground grain into a weighing vessel. - Transfer the entire weighed sample onto the water surface in the canister (not the other way around).
 The sample should not be added to the water until just before the test occurs otherwise erroneous results may occur.